Undertreatment of pain creates new risk

 The undertreatment of pain is so common that it represents a huge new liability risk for hospitals and doctors, according to experts who predict that it won’t be long before the health care community gets a wake-up call in the form of a major malpractice verdict.

 Health care providers routinely neglect or intentionally refuse to treat severe pain, especially the pain of terminally ill patients, says Kathryn Tucker, JD, director of legal affairs with the Compassion in Dying Federation in Seattle.
-Not only is that undertreatment a cause for moral outrage, it also is reason for ethics committees to consider the potential liability, Tucker says.
+Not only is that undertreatment a cause for moral outrage, it also is reason for risk managers to consider the potential liability, Tucker says.

 "Undertreatment of pain is epidemic," she says.
 "Patients don’t get adequate pain care.
-Elderly patients are at particular risk, and that’s a particular concern because of the elder abuse statutes.
-That is a group known to be at risk for undertreatment, and they have a legal remedy available to them that most groups don’t."
+Elderly patients are at particular risk, and that’s a particular concern for risk managers because of the elder abuse statutes.
+That is a group known to be at risk for undertreatment and they have a legal remedy available to them that most groups don’t."

 Tucker spoke on the topic at the recent meeting of the American Society for Healthcare Risk Management in New Orleans.
 The problem of undertreatment is not new, she says, but the liability risk has grown from nearly nothing to potentially huge in just the past few years.